foxanna/flutter_theme_workshop/workshop/03.1_texts_icons/instructions.md

 )
 ```

-Similarly, icons style can be customized globally through `iconTheme` field of the `ThemeData` object:
+Similarly, the icons style can be customized globally through `iconTheme` field of the `ThemeData` object:

 ```dart
 MaterialApp(